 Lanzarote Beaches – Papagaya Beach

 Although Lanzarote is a volcanic island, one of the great Lanzarote beaches Papagaya is a white sandy beach, with the surrounding area being one of the islands protected reserves.

 Situated at the very most southern tip of the island, the beach has one main large cove and a collection of smaller inlets, some favoured by naturists.
-The waters are crystal clear, too, with views over to the neighboring island of Fuerteventura.
+The waters are crystal clear, too, with views over to the neighbouring island of Fuerteventura.

-Car is probably the best way to get there, but there are some organized trips that do offer a reasonable service for a good price.
+Car is probably the best way to get there, but there are some organised trips that do offer a reasonable service for a good price.
 It is our understanding there is no taxi service to the beach.